NBA 08

 NBA 08 is an NBA basketball video game developed by San Diego Studio and published by Sony Computer Entertainment.
-It was released on September 26, 2007 for PlayStation 3 and October 12, 2007 for PlayStation Portable and PlayStation 2.
+It was released on September 26, 2007, for PlayStation 3 and October 12, 2007, for PlayStation Portable and PlayStation 2.
+The PlayStation 3 and PlayStation Portable versions of the game were developed by San Diego Studio, and the PlayStation 2 version of the game was developed by A.C.R.O.N.Y.M.
+Games.

 Gameplay

 In the main mode, a coach has had a rise in fame, but after last year's championship win, he announces he is retiring.
 It's up to the player to make his last year worthwhile.

 Reception

 The PSP version received "generally favorable reviews", while the PS2 and PS3 versions received "mixed" reviews, according to Metacritic.